farbod1277/tutorials/README.md

 1. Follow the instructions [here](https://www.reddit.com/r/SurfaceLinux/comments/7kb1ky/guide_installing_linux_on_surfaceseries_devices/) up to and including step 7 for surface devices and up to and including step 5 for non-surface devices.

 Please be warned that this could cause loss of data and I can't be held accountable.
 Be careful and do your own research :)

+# Installing ROS:

+After you've got your Linux 18.04 up and running (either as a VM or as a dual boot), you can go ahead and familiarise yourself with it and start installing ROS:

+1. Follow the instructions [here](http://wiki.ros.org/melodic/Installation/Ubuntu) for ROS Melodic.

+2. After you've installed ROS, you may start doing the tutorials on ROS's website to get to know how it works and why it's useful.

+Enjoy! :)

+Signed: Farbod Torabi